About Damn Time: Composition

 Billboards Rania Aniftos said "About Damn Time" has a "feel-good" chorus, and Rachel Brodsky of Stereogum described the song as "a funk-pop cut with tons of instant-classic Lizzo-isms".
 Similarly, Alex Gallagher of NME called the song "a funk-tinged, classically Lizzo cut that comes replete with a groove-heavy bassline, an instantly memorable flute melody and lyrical gems".
 Nardine Saad from the Los Angeles Times said the song has an "affirmative, instantly uplifting disco beat", Ree Hines from Today labeled the record as "a uplifting disco bop".

 The song's chorus features a piano motif interpolated from the 1984's tune "Hey DJ" by The World's Famous Supreme Team.

 Chart performance

 For the week dated April 30, 2022, "About Damn Time" debuted at number 50 on the US Billboard Hot 100 chart, with 7,000 digital downloads and 6.5 million U.S. streams.
 On the week dated May 14, 2022, the song jumped from number 60 to number 19, becoming her fourth top 20 hit.
 One week later, the song rose to number nine becoming her fourth top 10 hit.
 The song peaked at number one on the Billboard Hot 100 in its 14th week, becoming her second number one on the chart after "Truth Hurts".
 "About Damn Time" held at number one on the Hot 100 for 2 consecutive weeks.
+On July 3, 2026, the song reached 1 billion streams on Spotify.